rosie-s/courses/Udacity/03_BertelsmannDataScienceChallenge/Notes/05_Lesson5.md

 First we should sketch the normal curve that represents the distribution of basketball player heights.

+- _Figure 5.2: Distribution of player heights in the NBA_
 ![NBA](../Images/05NBA.PNG)

 _Figure 5.2:_ Notice we place the mean height 2.00 right in the middle and make tick marks that